mk270/whitakers-words/english_to_latin.md

 followed by compound meanings (e.g., 'it may be').
 There is much work to do before this ordering is complete.

-<P>Any PURE meaning (one not involving modifiers) set off by
-commas or slashes, is assigned a high priority on output that a modified/compound meaning in the same MEAN SEMI.
+Any PURE meaning (one not involving modifiers) set off by commas or slashes, is assigned a high priority on output that a modified/compound meaning in the same MEAN SEMI.

-<P>Semicolons seperate meaning groups that have a different
+Semicolons seperate meaning groups that have a different flavor/sense.
-flavor/sense.
 Initially the interpretation and selection among these were left to the user, as in paper dictionaries.